thumbnail_Logo_4_vectorized

 To apply, you must access and register on the eUprava portal (electronic administration portal).
 For registration to the eUprava portal, you need only a valid email address.
 On the other hand, the issue of authenticating the identity of a foreign national has remained open, as foreigners do not have an electronic signature issued by the Ministry of Internal Affairs of the Republic of Serbia, and registration on the portal by entering a username and password does not provide reliable authentication.
 We hope that an adequate answer to this question will be provided by the technicians in charge of creating the electronic platform.

-When employment with a Serbian employer is a legal ground for applying for a temporary residence permit, a foreigner needs to obtain a work permit in Serbia as well.
-In other words, when concluding Employment Agreement with a Serbian employer, you would need not only the temporary residence permit but the work permit as well.
+Procedure for Acquiring a Unified Permit for Temporary Residence and Work in Serbia When employment with a Serbian employer is a legal ground for applying for a temporary residence permit, a foreigner needs to obtain a work permit in Serbia as well.
+In other words, when concluding an Employment Agreement with a Serbian employer, or if we are talking about special forms of employment, you would need not only the temporary residence permit but the work permit as well.

 Up until May 2019, the Law stated that a foreigner must obtain a temporary residence permit first, and only then submit their request for the issuance of a work permit.
 Although separate, these steps were interdependent, which confused many of our clients who couldn’t figure out which action should be taken at what time.

-However, from December 1, 2020, it is possible to submit a joint submission of a temporary residence permit and work permit, when the authorities decide upon both simultaneously, meaning that neither permit will be approved unless the conditions for both permits are met.
+After that, from December 1, 2020, it was possible to submit a joint request for approval of a temporary residence permit and work permit, when the authorities decided upon both simultaneously, meaning that neither permit will be approved unless the conditions for both permits are met.

 Having in mind that earlier, there were two procedures, and the authorities sometimes took two months before making a decision, this change makes the procedure significantly more efficient, and allows employers to hire foreigners much faster than before.
 This is a truly huge advantage, having in mind that there are foreigners who are skilled and knowledgeable in the fields necessary not only for employers but also for the Republic of Serbia.
 Also, this makes the procedure of coming to the Republic of Serbia and forming a company with foreign capital, and the business of companies that have foreign managing directors much easier.